-From: Carl Hennagir

-Sent: Monday, August 22, 2016 3:02 PM

-To: 2015 Flood Events

-Subject: What is being done in the memorial area
+From: Sent: To: Subject: Carl Hennagir Monday, August 22, 2016 3:02 PM 2015 Flood Events What is being done in the memorial area

-Homes south of I10 north of memorial west of gessner and east of be 8 have flooded 3 times in the last 7 years including my home at What is planned with schedule for our infrastructure that can not handle storm water including the Memorial Day flood?
+Homes south of 110 north of memorial west of gessner and east of be 8 have flooded 3 times in the last 7 years including my home at the last 7 years including what is planned with schedule for our infrastructure that can not handle storm water including the Memorial Day flood?
 I formally request something be done immediately.
 Thanks, Carl Hennagir